The White Ribbon: Accolades and awards

-At the Cannes Film Festival in 2009, the film received the jury's highest prize, the Palme d'Or, and the international film critics' prize, plus a special mention from the Ecumenical Jury.Stone, Jay (23 May 2009).
-"Antichrist gets an anti-award in Cannes".
-National Post.
-Retrieved 23 May 2009.
+At the Cannes Film Festival in 2009, the film received the jury's highest prize, the Palme d'Or, and the international film critics' prize, plus a special mention from the Ecumenical Jury.
 This was followed in August by the FIPRESCI Grand Prix for best film of the year.
 It won three major prizes at the 2009 European Film Awards, held in Bochum, Germany, for Best Film, Best Director and Best Screenwriter.
 At the 67th annual Golden Globes, the film won the Golden Globe Award for Best Foreign Language Film.
 In 2010 the film won the BBC Four World Cinema Award.

 The film was a nominee in the category Best Foreign Language Film at the 82nd Academy Awards.
 Its submission as an entry of Germany rather than Austria was the source of some controversy, since the Academy would have accepted it as a submission from either country.
 Martin Schweighofer, head of the Austrian Film Commission, expressed misgivings about the decision: "The discomfort arises because of the vague rules of the Academy.
 In essential functions the film is Austrian."
 It has been reported that the American distributor, Sony Pictures Classics, pressured Germany to submit it rather than Austria because the Academy had nominated Austrian films two years running and three in a row was considered unlikely.

-In April 2010, the film received ten Lolas at the German Film Awards, including Best Picture, Best Director and Best Actor.The White Ribbon received 10 votes in the British Film Institute's 2012 Sight & Sound polls, and in 2016 ranked 18th on an international critics' poll of the greatest films since 2000.
+In April 2010, the film received ten Lolas at the German Film Awards, including Best Picture, Best Director and Best Actor.

+The White Ribbon received 10 votes in the British Film Institute's 2012 Sight & Sound polls, and in 2016 ranked 18th on an international critics' poll of the greatest films since 2000.

+In July 2025, it ranked number 81 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 302.